The painful truth hits at 11 PM.

 1–3 months: Rent.
 Rental is built for short-term needs.

 3–12 months: Lease.
-A 6–12 month lease is cheaper than rolling monthly rental and gives you rate certainty.
+A short-term lease is usually cheaper than rolling monthly rental and gives you rate certainty.

 1–5 years: Lease.
-Leasing compounds your savings over time.
-A 24–36 month lease at locked rates beats rental, and you avoid large upfront capital.
+Leasing compounds your savings over time, and you avoid large upfront capital.

 10+ years: Buy.
 If your horizon is truly that long and your business is stable, ownership begins to make financial sense.
 You can amortize depreciation over a meaningful period.